coolrahul1850/MySimpleTweets/README.md

 The following **optional** features are implemented:

-* [partial complete] User can view following / followers list through the profile
+* [complete] User can view following / followers list through the profile
 * [ ] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
 * [ ] When a network request is sent, user sees an [indeterminate progress indicator](http://guides.codepath.com/android/Handling-ProgressBars#progress-within-actionbar)
 * [ ] User can **"reply" to any tweet on their home timeline**